GoogleCloudPlatform/podcast/site/content/post/episode-180-firebase-with-jen-person/index.md

 MARK MIRCHANDANI: It's going to be super cool.

 MARK MANDEL: Yeah.
 So let's get stuck into our question of the week, where I get to ask the tough questions.
-What I want to know is how do I save money on my Google Cloud Platform resources, just across all of them?
+What I want to know is how do I save money on my Google Cloud resources, just across all of them?
 Can you solve all those problems?

 MARK MIRCHANDANI: Just every, every resource?